-Glacier inventories provide the basis for further studies on mass balance and volume change, 27 relevant for local hydrological issues as well as for global calculation of sea level rise.
-In this 28 29 study, a new Austrian glacier inventory has been compiled, updating data from 1969 (GI 1) and 1998 (GI 2) based on high resolution LiDAR DEMs and orthophotos dating from 2004 to 30 31 2012 (GI 3).
-To expand the time series of digital glacier inventories in the past, the glacier 32 outlines of the Little Ice Age maximum state (LIA) have been digitalized based on the LiDAR DEM and orthophotos.
-The resulting glacier area for GI 3 of 415.11±11.18 km is 44% of the 33 LIA area.
-The annual relative area losses are 0.3 %/year for the ~119 year period GI LIA to 34 GI 1 with one period with major glacier advances in the 1920s.
-From GI 1 to GI 2 (29 years, 35 36 one advance period of variable length in the 1980s) glacier area decreased by 0.6 %/year and from GI2 to GI 3 (10 years, no advance period) by 1.2 %/year.
-Regional variability of the 37 38 annual relative area loss is highest in the latest period, ranging from 0.3 to 6.19 %/year.
-The mean glacier size decreased from 0.69 km (GI 1) to 0.46 km (GI 3) with 47% of the glaciers 39 being smaller than 0.1 km in GI 3 (22%).
-40
+Abstract.
+Glacier inventories provide the basis for further studies on mass balance and volume change, relevant for local hydrological issues as well as for global calculation of sea level rise.
+In this study, a new Austrian glacier inventory has been compiled, updating data from 1969 (GI 1) and 1998 (GI 2) based on high-resolution lidar digital elevation models (DEMs) and orthophotos dating from 2004 to 2012 (GI 3).
+To expand the time series of digital glacier inventories in the past, the glacier outlines of the Little Ice Age maximum state (LIA) have been digitalized based on the lidar DEM and orthophotos.
+The resulting glacier area for GI 3 of $415.11 \pm 11.18 \text{ km}^2$ is 44 % of the LIA area.
+The annual relative area losses are 0.3 % yr-1 for the \sim 119-year period GI LIA to GI 1 with one period with major glacier advances in the 1920s.
+From GI 1 to GI 2 (29 years, one advance period of variable length in the 1980s) glacier area decreased by $0.6 \% \text{ yr}^{-1}$ and from GI 2 to GI 3 (10 years, no advance period) by 1.2 % yr-1.
+Regional variability of the annual relative area loss is highest in the latest period, ranging from 0.3 to $6.19 \% \text{ yr}^{-1}$.
+The mean glacier size decreased from 0.69 km^2 (GI 1) to 0.46 km^2 (GI 3), with 47 % of the glaciers being smaller than 0.1 km^2 in GI 3 (22%).

-42 1 Introduction
+1 Introduction

-The history of growth and decay of mountain glaciers affects society in the form of global changes in sea level and in the regional hydrological system as well as through glacier-related natural disasters.
+The history of growth and decay of mountain glaciers affects society in the form of global changes in sea level and in the regional hydrological system as well as through glacierrelated natural disasters.
 Apart from these direct impacts, the study of past glacier changes reveals information on palaeoglaciology and, together with other proxy data, palaeoclimatology and thus helps to compare current with previous climatic changes and their respective effects.

-49 Estimating the current and future contribution of glacier mass budgets to sea level rise needs 50 accurate information on the area, hypsography and ice thickness distribution of the world's glacier cover.
-In recent years the information available on global glacier cover has increased 51 rapidly, with global glacier inventories compiled for the IPCC Report 2013 (Vaughan et al., 52 2013) complementing the world glacier inventories (WGMS, 2012) and the one compiled by 53 participants of the GLIMS initiative (Kargel et al., 2013).
-These global inventories serve as a 54 basis for modelling current and future global changes in ice mass (e.g. Gardner et al., 2013; 55 56 Marzeion et al., 2012; Radić and Hock, 2014).
-Based on the glacier inventories, ice volume 57 has been modelled with different methods, partly as a basis for future sea level scenarios (Huss and Farinotti, 2012; Linsbauer et al., 2012; Radić et al., 2014, Grinsted, 2013).
-On a 58 59 regional scale, these glacier inventory data are used for calculating future scenarios of current local and regional hydrology and mass balance (Huss, 2012), as well as future glacier 60 evolution.
-All this research is based on the most accurate mapping of glacier area and 61 elevation at a particular point in time.
-62
+Estimating the current and future contribution of glacier mass budgets to sea level rise necessitates accurate information on the area, hypsography and ice thickness distribution of the world's glacier cover.
+In recent years the information available on global glacier cover has increased rapidly, with global glacier inventories compiled for the IPCC Report 2013 (Vaughan et al., 2013) complementing the world glacier inventories (WGMS and National Snow and Ice Data Center, 2012) and the one compiled by participants of the Global Land Ice Measurement from Space (GLIMS) initiative (Kargel et al., 2014).
+These global inventories serve as a basis for modelling current and future global changes in ice mass (e.g. Gardner et al., 2013; Marzeion et al., 2012; Radić and Hock, 2014).
+Based on the glacier inventories, ice volume has been modelled with different methods, partly as a basis for future sea level scenarios (Huss and Farinotti, 2012; Linsbauer et al., 2012; Radić et al., 2014; Grinsted, 2013).
+On a regional scale, these glacier inventory data are used for calculating future scenarios of current local and regional hydrology and mass balance (Huss, 2012), as well as future glacier evolution.
+All this research is based on the most accurate mapping of glacier area and elevation at a particular point in time.